-Contact Joe Matassino to explore a number of creative options to get a better idea of how your philanthropic and financial goals may be most successfully met:
+Contact Lenny Wilson to explore a number of creative options to get a better idea of how your philanthropic and financial goals may be most successfully met.

 A bequest is a gift of personal property, securities, or cash.
 There are three levels of bequests:

 Restricted bequest: You, the donor, can specify how the funds will be used.
-This offers you the chance to donate to a special project or cause that touches you closely.
-If you choose this option please discuss your wishes with Joe Matassino to determine if and how your wishes can be best executed.
+This offers you the chance to donate to a special project or cause of personal significance.
+If you choose this option, please discuss your wishes with Lenny Wilson to determine if and how your wishes can be best executed.

 Charitable Gift Annuities